Submitty/submitty.github.io/_docs/developer/how_to_contribute.md

       ```

       Most moderate database changes and software package
-      installation/updates will be handled automatically by
+      installation/updates should be handled automatically by
       [migrations](migrations) and do not need to be flagged in this
       way.
 However some operations, like edits to the Apache
       configuration should not be performed automatically via a